mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 #. obspy handles what we call Metadata through set of python objects
    that have to be maintained separately and we think unnecessarily complicate the API.
-We aimed instead to simplify the management of Metadata much as possible.
+We aimed instead to simplify the management of Metadata as much as possible.
 Our goal was to make the system more like seismic reflection processing systems that manage the same problem through a simple namespace wherein metadata can be fetched with simple keys.
 We aimed to hide any hierarchic structures (e.g